Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-02/week-02-minutes.md

 ## Meeting Feedback
 - Try to be more concise
 - Go through agenda + TA questions first, then move onto more specific discussions
-- General consensus - did well
+- Consensus - did well
 - From TA: Tuesday meetings should be more about planning the week, other meetings can be used for more focused topics
 ## Next Week
 - Chairman - Hugo